ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### ResetServer()
-Deletes all server files of the specifed server, resetting it back to factory defaults and deleting all worlds, plugins ect.
+Deletes all server files of the specified server, resetting it back to factory defaults and deleting all worlds, plugins ect.

 NOTE: This CANNOT be undone.
-The files will be permenantly lost, so it is recomended to backup the server files before doing this.
+The files will be permanently lost, so it is recommended to back up the server files before doing this.
 ```C#
 Minehut.ResetServer(ServerID);
 ```